ripionck/Data-Structures-and-Algorithms/Heap/README.md

 - Sorting algorithms (e.g., Heapsort)
 - Graph algorithms (e.g., Dijkstra's shortest path)

-Python's `heapq` module simplifies these operations with efficient time complexity ($$O(\log n)$$ for insertion and removal).
+Python's `heapq` module simplifies these operations with efficient time complexity (**O(\log n)** for insertion and removal).
 It is widely used in real-time systems and data processing tasks.